OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 .. important::

-    After the OpenSSH server restart and before closing any of your current terminal sessions to the host, validate in different terminal that the restarted host SSH works as expected and you can still connect to the host!
-You could end up with no way to connect the host back!
+    After the OpenSSH server restart and before closing any of your current terminal sessions to the Host, check in a different terminal that the restarted Host SSH works as expected and you can still connect to the Host!
+You could end up with no way to connect back to the Host!
 The new port must be specified as an argument to the SSH client, for example:

     .. prompt:: bash $ auto